Westjet Dreamliner Business Class – Solid Value, but fix your Paris problems.

 24 hours prior to departure an email advised me that check-in was now available.
 I attempted to do so via the app but I kept getting the message “Sorry, your check-in cannot be completed at this time.”
 Each time I reattempted it would allow me to advance an additional step.
 On the fourth attempt, I was successful and received my boarding passes for my two flights.
 After all of that, the app instructed me to use the kiosk or the check-in counter at the airport.

 I left for the airport more than 5 hours before my flight due to interruptions with the train service in Paris.
 This is my fifth visit to Paris since 1993 and *every* single visit there has been a train issue of some design.
-Maintenance, strike, dead cow on the tracks (not kidding), have all caused delays.
+Maintenance, strikes, and dead cow on the tracks (not kidding), have all caused delays.
 This journey to the airport entailed one metro, 1 failed attempt at a bike ride, 1 surface bus, 30 minutes of walking between bus stops to get to the temporary airport bus location, and finally the temporary bus to the airport.
 Two and a half hours later I was at Charles de Gaulle.

 Counter and Gate Confusion